Alzheimer’s and the Holidays: 5 Tips for an Enjoyable Season

 Update family about your older adult’s condition before they visit

-Seniors with dementia may enjoy holiday visitors as long as the visit isn’t overwhelming.
+Seniors with dementia can enjoy holiday visitors as long as the visit isn't overwhelming.

 Make these visits successful and positive by helping family and friends know what to say and do.

-When people are prepared with useful information and the right expectations, you’ll all come out of the visit with good feelings and nice memories.
+When people are prepared with helpful information and the right expectations, you'll all come out of the visit with good feelings and pleasant memories.

 Use these helpful do’s and don’ts to create successful visits with someone with dementia